aspose-cells/Aspose.Cells-Products/cells/en/cpp/conversion/xlsx-to-xps/_index.md

 ---
 title: Convert XLSX to XPS via C++ application
-weight: 1880
 url: /cpp/conversion/xlsx-to-xps/
-description: Sample C++ conversion code for XLSX document to XPS format.
+description: Sample C++ conversion code for XLSX to XPS format.
 Programmers can use this source code for batch XLSX to XPS conversion within any C++ Application.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}